 Hike the Path of the Gods

 The Path of the Gods is the best hike on the Amalfi Coast.
-This hike offers the most beautiful views of the Amalfi Coastline and is approximately 6.44 kilometers long.
+It is approximately 6.44 kilometers long and offers the most beautiful views of the coastline.

 The Path of the Gods is the perfect way to spend your day!
 This breathtaking Amalfi hike provides some of the most dramatic views of the Coastline.
 Stop at the Belvedere viewpoint for an excellent stopping point with the best views along the walk.